 - The cheese at the island is made from sheep milk.

-- Frequent flights operate between Sydney and Adelaide.
-The budgeted airlines are the Tigerair Australia.
+- The nearest airport is the Adelaide airport.
+Frequent flights operate between major cities and Adelaide.
+The budgeted airlines are Jetstar

 Transportation within the island